-(2) An employer shall not take retaliatory personnel action or discriminate against an employee or former employee because the person has exercised or attempted to exercise rights protected under this Act.
-Such rights include but are not limited to the right to request or use paid sick time pursuant to this Act; the right to file a complaint with the Agency or courts or inform any person about any employer's alleged violation of this Act; the right to participate in an investigation, hearing or proceeding or cooperate with or assist the Agency in its investigations of alleged violations of this Act; the right to inform any person of his or her potential rights under this Act; or the right to disclose or intend to disclose a violation of this Act through a good faith written or oral communication to an employer, an employer's agent, other employee, a government agency, an attorney or legal aid organization, a community or labor organization, or to the public such as through print, online, social, or any other media.
+- (2) An employer shall not take retaliatory personnel action or discriminate against an employee or former employee because the person has exercised or attempted to exercise rights protected under this Act.
+Such rights include but are not limited to the right to request or use paid sick time pursuant to this Act; the right to file a complaint with the Agency or courts or inform any person about any employer's alleged violation of this Act; the right to participate in an investigation, hearing or proceeding or cooperate with or assist the Agency in its investigations of alleged violations of this Act; the right to inform any person of their potential rights under this Act; or the right to disclose or intend to disclose a violation of this Act through a good faith written or oral communication to an employer, an employer's agent, other employee, a government agency, an attorney or legal aid organization, a community or labor organization, or to the public such as through print, online, social, or any other media. - (3) It shall be unlawful for an employer to maintain or apply an absence control policy that counts or relies on an employee's use of paid sick time under this Act as time off that could lead to or result in disciplinary action. - (4) Protections of this section shall apply to any person who mistakenly but in good faith alleges violations of this Act. - (5) There shall be a rebuttable presumption of unlawful retaliatory personnel action under this section whenever an employer takes adverse action against a person within 90 days of when that person: (a) files a complaint with the Agency or a court alleging a violation of any provision of this Act; (b) informs any person about an employer's alleged violation of this Act; (c) cooperates with the Agency or other persons in the investigation or prosecution of any alleged violation of this Act; (d) opposes any policy, practice, or act that is unlawful under this Act; or (e) informs any person or persons of their rights under this Act.